-name meaning standardID IVOA standardID for the service specification standardVersion Version number used to interpret the request (Section 3.2.2) citation Reference to a publication that can/should be referenced if the result is used
+Info Name Value Interpretation standardID IVOA standardID for the service specification citation Reference to a publication that can/should be referenced if the result is used

 For citations, the INFO element should also include a ucd attribute with the value meta.bib (if the value is a free-text reference) or meta.bib.bibcode (if the value is a bibcode).
 If other meta.bib UCDs are added to the vocabulary in future, they may also be used to describe the value.